 Renee's advice: A lot of these tunes were around long before the violin was invented, and they had been originally sung.
 One way to learn a lot of tunes quickly.
 Is to listen to the tune many times.
 Then don't just listen to the tune, try singing with it.
 Da,Dah, Da,Da,Da, Dah...

-Because there are a number of fiddle players who want to participate in the Nisswa Stammen fiddlers parade, and next year is the 20th anniversary of Nisswa Stammen, we organized a workshop with Jon-Anders and Renee to see if we could learn a few Scandinavian tunes in preparation for the stammen in June 2019.
+Because there are a number of fiddle players who want to participate in the Nisswa Stammen fiddlers parade, and next year is the 20th anniversary of Nisswa Stammen, we organized a workshop with Jon-Anders and Renee to see if we could learn a few Scandinavian tunes in preparation for the stammen which occurs Saturday June 7 & 8, 2019.

 So, perhaps we need to explain a few terms: A Stammen is a gathering - in this case a gathering of musicians.
 And, since 1999 there has been a gathering of Scandinavian musicians in Nisswa, Minnesota, and not just any musicians... fiddlers.

-Now this Stammen in Nisswa starts with a fiddlers parade at 10am Saturday morning, where a number of fiddlers walk, while playing, from downtown Nisswa, Minnesota into the pioneer village just 300 meters from the town center.
+Now this Stammen in Nisswa starts with a fiddlers parade at 10am Saturday morning (June 8, 2019), where a number of fiddlers walk, while playing, from downtown Nisswa, Minnesota into the pioneer village just 300 meters from the town center.

 Once the musicians are all in place they begin an "Alspel" this is where everyone plays a number of tunes together.
 The alspel takes place on a stage setup up in the pioneer village and lasts only for a half hour, after which the planned programs begin.
 There are often a number of international acts that have been booked at Nisswa-Stammen